King's College, Cambridge: Chapel

 The College Chapel, an example of late Gothic architecture, was built over a period of a hundred years (1446–1531) in three stages.
 The Chapel features the world's largest fan vault ceiling; 26 large stained-glass windows, 24 of which date from the 16th century; and Peter Paul Rubens's painting the Adoration of the Magi as an altarpiece.

 The chapel is actively used as a place of worship and also for some concerts and college events.
 The Chapel choir consists of organ scholars, choral scholars (male students from the college and other colleges) and choristers (boys educated at the nearby King's College School).
 The choir sings services on most days in term-time, and also performs concerts and makes recordings and broadcasts.
 In particular, it has broadcast its Nine Lessons and Carols on the BBC from the Chapel on Christmas Eve for many decades.
 Additionally, there is a mixed-voice Chapel choir of male and female students, King's Voices, which sings evensong on Mondays during term-time.

+Front Court

+Front (or Great) Court is the main court of King's College.
+It is bounded to the north by the chapel, to the west by the Gibbs (or Fellows') Building of 1723-29, to the south by Wilkins's hall range of 1824-28, and to the east by Wilkins's openwork screen, punctuated at the centre by the gatehouse and porters' lodge.
+In the middle of the lawn is a fountain of 1874-79, by Armstead, with bronze figures of Henry VI, Religion and Philosophy.
+Another lawn separates the screen from King's Parade.